 Manuals & onboarding

-Together with the example slides a template is not a true template if it doesn't come with a manual - what's allowed and what's not.
-That's why we have done this one as well.
+Along with the example slides, we also created a manual.
+A template isn’t complete without clear guidance on what’s allowed and what isn’t.
 What's more, once the package with all the files was sent to the customer, we always do an introductory call where our team does a demo on how to utilise this new presentation system to its fullest.
-And of course we also record this one so that it can be shared within the organization as a training material.
+And of course, we also record this one so that it can be shared within the organization as a training material.

 33